reasonml-editor/reason-mode/README.md

 ### Prerequisites

 **Note**: the following setup assumes Reason and Merlin are installed.
-This can be achieved by by installing them from OPAM (`opam install reason merlin`).
+This can be achieved by installing them from OPAM (`opam install reason merlin`).

 If you are using bucklescript, make sure you are using a compatible OCaml version (you can find the version of ocaml compatible with your bucklescript installation by running `npm bsc -version`).
 At the time of writing this documentation, install OCaml 4.06.1 (for bucklescript 7.\*)